Sachendi

-Sachendi (earlier Chychendy) is a suburb in Kanpur, India, situated about 10 km from Kanpur on the NH 19 to Delhi.
+Sachendi is a suburb in Kanpur, India, situated about 10 km from Kanpur on the NH 19 to Delhi.
 The population was 19,424 as of the 2011 census.
 It has a 76,20% literacy rate and is 7 km from Panki, a Kanpur suburb.
-It also comes under Kanpur Metropolitan Area.
+It is considered part of the Kanpur Metropolitan Area.

 Transportation

 Sachendi has a bus station and UPSRTC Busses of Kanpur have routes from Sachendi to different localities.

-Nearest Railway stations from Sachendi are Bhaupur railway station on the Kanpur-Delhi line and Bhimsen Jn.
-On the Kanpur-Jhansi line.
+Nearest railway stations from Sachendi are Bhaupur railway station on the Kanpur-Delhi line and Bhimsen Jn. on the Kanpur-Jhansi line.

 Kanpur Civil Airport is nearest airport.

 Tourist attractions

 The tourist hub of Kanpur is 10 km from the town.

-Near by large village is Dharmangadpur.
+Dharmangadpur is a large nearby village.